 The Good, the Groan Worthy and the Bad

-Now the groan worthy parts of thos "Dirty Dancing" remake unsurprisingly come from trying to recreate those iconic "Dirty Dancing" scenes; when Colt Prattes as Johnny proclaims "Nobody puts baby in the corner" it isn't just cheesy, it is a whole warehouse of cheese as is the scene where Baby delivers the equally classic "I carried a watermelon" line.
+Now the groan worthy parts of this "Dirty Dancing" remake unsurprisingly come from trying to recreate those iconic "Dirty Dancing" scenes; when Colt Prattes as Johnny proclaims "Nobody puts baby in the corner" it isn't just cheesy, it is a whole warehouse of cheese as is the scene where Baby delivers the equally classic "I carried a watermelon" line.
 Of course with out these iconic scenes and lines this re-imagining wouldn't be "Dirty Dancing" and of course without Baby and Johnny it wouldn't be "Dirty Dancing" either.
-Now whilst Abigail Breslin brings a lot of likeability to the role of Baby Colt Prattes simply doesn't do it for me.
-But here is the thing, when you watched Swayze dance he had rhythm, swagger and oozed sensual sex appeal, when Prattes dances he looks rigid and I hate to say it seems to be almost peacock like with his hair which beyond the lake scene seems to be completely rigid.
-And truth be told I don't think there is another actor who could have come even close to how Patrick Swayze played Johnny.
+Now whilst Abigail Breslin brings a lot of likeability to the role of Baby, Colt Prattes simply doesn't do it for me.
+But here is the thing, when you watched Swayze dance he had rhythm, swagger and oozed effortless sex appeal, when Prattes dances he looks rigid and I hate to say it seems to be almost peacock like with his hair which beyond the lake scene seems to be completely rigid.
+Truth be told I don't think there is another actor who could have come even close to how Patrick Swayze played Johnny.

 What this all boils down to is that I know there are those who won't really give this 2017 version of "Dirty Dancing" a chance because they are so attached to the original.
 But it is a movie, which despite struggling to escape from the groan and cheesy elements of trying to recreate iconic scenes, actually grows on you with some nice ideas and additions to the storyline.
 As such whilst it isn't as good as the Patrick Swayze, Jennifer Grey version this remake of "Dirty Dancing" is not as terrible as you might expect it to be as long as you do give it a chance and watch it all the way through.